Yasin-Dikbas/portfolio/README.md

 # 📖 About The Project

-This is my personal portfolio website built with **HTML5** and **CSS3**.
+This is my personal portfolio website built with HTML5 and CSS3.

-The project showcases my frontend development skills, personal information, and projects through a modern, clean, and user-friendly interface.
+The project showcases my frontend development skills, personal profile, and portfolio through a modern, clean, responsive, and user-friendly interface.

 It serves as my first complete frontend portfolio and will continue to evolve as I learn new technologies such as JavaScript and React.
 ---

 # ✨ Features

 * Modern Dark Theme
+* Responsive Design
 * Hero Section
 * About Me Section
 * Project Cards